youmi-zym/youmi-zym.github.io/_pages/research.md

 # Scene Understanding

-Scene understanding is a fundamental task in computer vision which requires understanding information such as the scene's semantics, geometry and motion.
+Scene understanding is a computer vision task to generate a representation of a scene which can be used to evaluate decisions or actions.
+This typically requires understanding information such as the scene's semantics, geometry and motion.
 Initially, I worked on a semantic segmentation algorithm called [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/).
 More recently, I have been interested in learning a representation from a [multitask deep learning architecture](https://arxiv.org/pdf/1705.07115.pdf).